 With Hot Text questions, students can demonstrate understanding by citing evidence by clicking highlighted text in a sentence, paragraph, or extended reading.
 Teachers can define questions to allow a single choice or multiple choices.

-To create a Hot Text question:
+Create a Hot Text question:

 Click on the blue + button